zeek/zeek/scripts/base/bif/strings.bif.zeek.rst

        - values not in *[32, 126]* to ``\xXX``
        - ``\`` to ``\\``

-   In contrast to :bro:id:`clean`, this encoding is fully reversible.`
+   In contrast to :zeek:id:`clean`, this encoding is fully reversible.`

    :str: The string to escape.